How to optimize your Playwright web scrapers using code profiling

 Let’s profile the code again and see if there are any improvements.

-We can see that there’s no improvement in the overall runtime, with the process_listing_page taking the majority of the time.
+You can see that there’s no improvement in the overall runtime, with the process_listing_page taking the majority of the time.
 Most of this time is spent waiting for the coroutines to finish, as indicated by the wait time on select.
-To reduce this wait time, we can process the pages concurrently.
+To reduce this wait time, you can process the pages concurrently.

-Instead of handling product pages by clicking on each item individually, let’s change our approach.
-First, we’ll visit each listing page and collect all product URLs.
-Then, we’ll process all the URLs together, resulting in a more efficient process.
+Instead of handling product pages by clicking on each item individually, changing the approach will be a wise choice.
+First, visit each listing page and collect all product URLs.
+Then, process all the URLs together, resulting in a more efficient process.

 async def process_listing_page(context, url):